AliRezaJoodi/Electronics_Modules/Sensor_LM35_2Wire_/README.md

-## Two-Wire Temperature Sensor Using LM35
+## Two-Wire Temperature Sensor With LM35
 I tested it and worked great.

 ### Folders and Files Description